mhaidarhanif/rewinds/README.md

   - [Playwright](https://playwright.dev) 🚧
   - [Ladle](https://ladle.dev) 🚧

 [Check the GUIDE.md](./GUIDE.md) if you need some guide into the project setup, structure, and files.
-If marked as 🚧 means it's still not there yet or still in development.

 ## Extra Tech Stack